Skip to content

 2. Observance, decisiveness and imagination

-Observing the natural world around you can inspire unique and creative arrangements.
+Observing the natural world around you can inspire unique and artistic arrangements.

 Being decisive about which materials to use and how to place them is key as it is difficult to remove the flowers once they are placed in a vase.